snalahi/Python-Basics/README.md

 on class specific methods (in most cases contructors to create a new instance or object of the specific class) and object specific methods (which are called upon on the created object or instance of the class)

-import turtle                #imports the turtle class or program screen = turtle.Screen()     #creates the "screen" object with some built-in features by the Screen() constructor of the turtle class alex = turtle.Turtle()       #creates an instance of the turtle class with the name "alex" and some built-in features by the Turtle()
+import turtle                #imports the turtle program or library or package screen = turtle.Screen()     #creates the "screen" instance / object with some built-in features / attributes by the Screen()
-                             #constructor of the turtle class
+                             #constructor of the Screen class
+alex = turtle.Turtle()       #creates an instance / object of the Turtle class with the name "alex" and some built-in
+                             #features / attributes by the Turtle() constructor of the Turtle class
 alex.forward(150)            ###
 alex.left(90)                #bunch of actions on the "alex" object alex.forward(75)             ###